guidouil/PicoCalcStuffs/README.md

 ![RGB screenshot](https://raw.githubusercontent.com/guidouil/PicoCalcStuffs/refs/heads/main/rgb.bmp)

-Launch it using `run "rgb` command.
+Launch it using `run 'rgb` command.

 ## w95

 A windows 95 emulator, needs the `w95.wav` file to be in the same directory as the `w95.bas` file to work "properly".

-Launch it using `run "w95` command.
+Launch it using `run 'w95` command.